-- b) Refer the case to the Chair of the District Student Service Team - d) If decided that the case will be referred to the District Student Service Team, the Principal/Designate will call the parent/guardian to inform that the student will remain at home until contacted by District Office.
+b) Refer the case to the District Education Support Team

+d) If decided that the case will be referred to the District Education Support Team, the Principal/Designate will call the parent/guardian to inform that the student will remain at home until contacted by District Office.
 If the parent/guardian cannot be reached by phone a registered letter must be sent.

-Within three (3) days of contacting the parent/guardian, the following documentation on the case should be sent to the Chair of the District Student Service Team:
+Within three (3) days of contacting the parent/guardian, the following documentation on the case should be sent to the District Education Support Team:

-- Cover letter outlining the student's violation of the Student Attendance Improvement Plan and the most recent parent phone number and address
+- 1) Cover letter outlining the student's violation of the Student Attendance Plan and the most recent parent phone number and address

-- 2) Student Attendance Improvement Plan
+- 2) Student Attendance Plan

 - 3) Record of Attendance

 - 4) Behavior Tracking Reports

 - 5) Parent Contact Records/Logs

 - 6) Most Recent Report Card

 - 7) Academic update from teacher/subject teachers

 - 8) Cumulative Record Review (Portal)

 - 9) Guidance Review Form (Portal)

 - 10) High School Credits to Date

 - e) Within eight (8) working days of receiving the school's referral, the District Student Service Team will review the documents and develop an Educational Plan for the student.
 The parent/guardian and student (Middle and High School) will be invited to District Office to discuss the Educational Plan that will be put in place, for the student, for the remainder of the semester/reporting period.